SHA888/WeKnoRust/mcp-server/INSTALL.md

 - No filename conflicts

 ### 2) Connection errors
-If you cannot connect to the WeKnowRust API:
+If you cannot connect to the WeKnoRust API:
-- Check `WEKNOWRUST_BASE_URL` is correct
+- Check `WEKNORUST_BASE_URL` is correct
-- Ensure the WeKnowRust service is running
+- Ensure the WeKnoRust service is running
 - Verify network connectivity

 ### 3) Authentication errors
 If you encounter authentication issues:
-- Check `WEKNOWRUST_API_KEY` is set
+- Check `WEKNORUST_API_KEY` is set
 - Confirm the API key is valid
 - Verify permissions